cgrace0044/pp4_zaragoza_restaurants/README.md

 ![Database](docs/readme_images/lucidchart.webp)

 The database schema outlines the structure and relationships between key tables for the platform.

-This schema was generated using Lucidchart
+This schema was generated using Lucidchart.

+- The Restaurant model was created to provide the structure of restaurant reviews on the website.
+- The Comment model allows the user to comment on restaurant reviews.
+- The About model outlines the structure for the about section on the website.
+- Django AllAuth was used for the user authentication system.
+- The Contact model creates the structure for the contact form.

 ---

 ## Testing

 Testing and results can be found [here](/testing.md)

+---

+## Security Features and Defensive Design

+### User Authentication

+- Django's @loginrequired decorator to only allow certain access to logged in users (e.g. favourites, likes, comments etc).
+- Some HTML only displays to logged in users using 'if user is authenticated' functionality.

+### Password Management
+- Django enforces strong password policies to enhance user account security.

+### Form Validation
+If incorrect or empty data is added to a form, the form won't submit and a warning will appear to the user informing them what field raised the error.

+### Database Security
+The database url and secret key are stored in the env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.

+Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site to enhance security.

 ---